Joining MUM FC

-- No refunds are available after 30th June unless the player has an appropriate medical certificate
+- No refunds are available after 30th June.

 The Club tries to package gear and playing strips to fit the need.
-Every year all Junior and Senior active club members will receive playing socks through their team coach/manager.
-Shorts are provided every second season.
+Every year all Junior and Senior active club members will receive playing socks and shorts through their team coach/manager.

-In 2020 playing shorts will be provided to all players.
 Miniroos Saturday players will receive a complete playing strip.
 NPL and State League kit packages are provided as part of the section levy.
-Junior and Senior Match day jerseys are used for a number of years and remain the property of the Club – these must be returned to the Uniforms Coordinator through your team manager at the end of the season.
+Junior and Senior match day jerseys are used for a number of years and remain the property of the Club – these must be returned to the Uniforms Coordinator through your team manager at the end of the season.

 Concessions and Financial Assistance

 Students from Murdoch University and other tertiary institutions are welcome at MUM FC.
 Tertiary level students (born in or before 2002) playing in non-State League teams (Socials or Amateurs) are entitled to a $50 fee discount.
 Student ID must be produced on registration.